davisdude/vim-love-docs/README.md

 - Other: Put the folders (other than [src](src)) into their corresponding directories in `vimfiles`.

-The file included should work fine until the next update of LOVE.
+The file included should work fine until the next update of LÖVE.

 Running
 ---

-In order to generate the files, navigate to the [src](src) directory to choose which form to generate and run The `.bat` or `.sh` file depending on the machine you're running.
+In order to generate the files, navigate to the [src](src) directory to choose which form to generate and run the `.bat` or `.sh` file depending on the machine you're using.
 These assume you have the following mappings:

 - `git`: Mapped to Git client.
 - `love`: Mapped to the LÖVE executable.